top of page

 globe.jpg

-Apostille Global Services provides fast, simple, and secure Colorado apostille services by mail for individuals, families, students, professionals, and businesses.
-Colorado-issued documents and properly notarized copies are carefully handled, securely tracked, and returned via USPS, FedEx, or DHL, depending on destination and availability.
+Apostille Global Services provides fast, secure Colorado apostille services by mail for individuals, families, students, professionals, and businesses.
+We handle Colorado-issued documents, prepare them for submission to the Colorado Secretary of State, and return them with full tracking via USPS, FedEx, or DHL.

 Not sure whether your Colorado document must be an original or a notarized copy?
-We’ll review it and guide you before submission.
+We review your documents and guide you before submission so you know exactly what to send.

-Contact us to speak with an Apostille agent!
+Contact us to speak with an Apostille agent today

 Amelia